! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

-Vehicle Registrations & Plates
+Vehicle Registrations & Licence Plates

-Riverbend Registry provides a host of vehicle registration services for personal and commercial vehicles.
-Whether it’s for your sports car, or an imported, antique, or farm vehicle, we’ll find the exact registration service that fits your needs.
+Riverbend Registry provides vehicle registration renewal services for personal and commercial vehicles.
+Whether it’s for your sports car, an imported, antique, or farm vehicle, we’ll find the exact registration service that fits your needs.
 As of April 1, 2016, the Alberta government no longer sends out reminder letters to car owners for registration renewal.
-You must set up a reminder for yourself at e-registry.
-Ca and go online or go to a registry for renewal.
-An expired registration and license plate (or overdue fines) will cost you money.
-Also, you’ll be breaking the Traffic Safety Act.
-Take your registration out of your wallet (or glove box) and go to the registry before the renewal due date.
+You can set up a reminder for yourself online at e-resigtry.ca and go to a registry for a renewal.

 online plate renewal

-Registration Renewal
+Vehicle Registration Renewal

 If you’ve bought a second-hand car or have a shiny new one, there are different rules for registering your vehicle.
 Get informed before you ride away in your new speed demon.
 You may call your car “Gecko” or “Hulk Hogan”, but whatever the nomenclature, registration renewal is mandatory to drive your car on a public road or to have it parked on your property.